bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/MigrationMap.md

 - No emitters, handlers, or state; pure stat conversion logic
 - All stat conversion logic must be duplicated server-side for authoritative calculations
 - Remove from client except for character creation/preview UI
+- No client fallback or guessing for stat values; all gameplay values must be provided by the server.

 ## src/TreasureManager.js